 Matthew Waxman, a professor at Columbia University who used to be in charge of detainee affairs in the Bush administration, says the world is watching how these military commission trials play out.
 "The Obama administration wants to show that the new and improved military commissions are a fair, legitimate and effective option," he says.

 Not everyone is convinced.

 Critics still have reservations.
 For example, defense attorneys complain that it is difficult to represent their clients.
-It isn't just the logistics of getting to Guantanamo Naval Base — which is difficult — that makes it hard for lawyers to develop a relationship with the defendants.
+It isn't just the logistics of getting to Guantanamo Bay Naval Base in Cuba that makes it hard for lawyers to develop a relationship with the defendants.
 There are also strict security rules that make attorney-client communication difficult.
 A judge is deciding now how mail between detainees and their lawyers will be handled.